 Alpha Zeta Club Graduate Scholarship (1936)

-For graduating seniors who show promise of distinction or to outstanding recent Barnard graduates who are candidates for higher degrees.
+For graduating seniors who show promise of distinction in the pursuit of higher degrees.
+Particularly for students entering the professions.

 Anne Davidson Fellowship (1971)